Pranav122002/WhatsApp-Deleted-Message-Viewer/README.md

 # WhatsApp-Deleted-Message-Viewer
-•	WhatsApp doesn’t allow to view a message deleted for everyone by sender.
+•	WhatsApp doesn’t allow to view a message deleted for everyone by the sender.
-• This project sends that deleted message again to sender or that message can also be viewed in terminal.
+• This project sends that deleted message again to the sender or that message can also be viewed in the terminal.
 • This repo contains demo video of this project.